RealMaximeCaloz/Multithreaded-Sudoku-Solver/solver/README.md

 ```

 # How to Run
-1. Input your Sudoku board in the `board` array at the top of `Main.java`.
+1. Input your Sudoku board in the `defaultBoard` array at the top of `Board.java`.
 Use `0` to represent empty cells.
 2. Run `Main.java`.
 3. The result will be printed in your terminal.